Definition of Bridge Loan

 - It is usually secured by collateral, which can be property in the case of individuals and inventory or real estate in the case of companies.

-How does a Bridge Loan work?
+How Does a Bridge Loan Work?

 It bridges the funding gap when the permanent funding is yet to kick in, but the financing requirement is immediate.
 For instance, it can be used by a homeowner buying a new home while he/ she is awaiting cash inflow from the sale of the current home.
 The homeowner uses the equity in the current home to cover the down payment on the new home purchase.
-In this way, the homeowner buys himself/ herself some extra time while the sell transaction of the current home gets closed.
-The lenders usually customize these types of loans as per borrowers’ funding requirements.
+In this way, the homeowner buys himself/ herself some extra time while the sale transaction of the current home gets closed.
+The lenders usually customize these types of loans per borrowers’ funding requirements.

 Examples of Bridge Loan